zesanriky/Second-source/java/README.md

 - To run -> GUIchat.java -> create a class -> GUIChat

 - To run -> Transparens.java -> create a class -> Test

-Finally run in eclipes (latest version) or any other updated compiler compiler.
+Finally run in eclipes (latest version) or any other updated compiler.